Ski touring and avalanche courses

 For weekend courses additionally

-- Overnight stay at the respective base in a shared room
+- Overnight stay at the respective base

 - Rich breakfast + multi-course dinner menu